-2. More recently, amended complaints have been filed in many of these cases to further allege, among other things, that plan fiduciaries acted improperly in: (1) not accounting for sources of revenue for plan service providers (in addition to the revenue sharing already complained of) such as finder's fees, float, fees from securities lending, and profits from foreign currency exchange; (2) offering as investment options (i) actively-managed mutual funds rather than index funds and (ii) mutual funds instead of separate accounts; and (3) engaging in prohibited transactions.
+2. Amended complaints have been filed in many of these cases to further allege, among other things, that plan fiduciaries acted improperly in: (1) not accounting for sources of revenue for plan service providers (in addition to the revenue sharing already complained of) such as finder's fees, float, fees from securities lending, and profits from foreign currency exchange; (2) offering as investment options (i) actively-managed mutual funds rather than index funds and (ii) mutual funds instead of separate accounts1; (3) engaging in prohibited transactions; (4) failing to monitor what similar 401(k) plans are paying for investment management and administrative services; and (5) causing the plan to pay retail investment management and administrative fees without receiving more services than retail investors.